 Why Choose Gilbertson Davis LLP

-We strive to resolve our clients disputes early and effectively through the provision of quality legal services at reasonable rates.
-We are experienced litigators both in the courtroom and in arbitration.
-We have experience in franchise matters in the Ontario Superior Court of Justice, the Divisional Court, the Ontario Court of Appeal and in arbitration.
+We strive to resolve our clients’ disputes efficiently and practically through the provision of quality legal services at reasonable rates.
+Gilbertson Davis LLP can serve your needs with lawyers who are experienced in this practice area.
+Some of our lawyers have experience in franchise matters in the Ontario Superior Court of Justice, the Divisional Court, the Ontario Court of Appeal and in arbitration.

 We are a firm which has more than 30 years of practice in Toronto.
 We are ethical, professional and practical.

 If you have franchising, distribution or licensing issues, please contact Gilbertson Davis LLP to arrange an initial consultation.

 Construction Equipment & Machinery